WZLX: History

-What is now WZLX was originally WCOP-FM, notable for being one of the first FM stations to break simulcasting with its AM partner.
+WZLX originally known as WCOP-FM is notable for being one of the first FM stations to break simulcasting with its AM partner.
 WCOP-FM's separate programming was initially classical music and was one of the first FM stations in the region to (briefly) broadcast in FM stereo (the station would resume stereo programming in the early 1970s).

 In 1965, WCOP (AM) had become Boston's affiliate for the NBC Radio Network, and WCOP-FM would often simulcast the hourly NBC Radio newscasts.
 By 1969, NBC Radio's weekend series Monitor had moved from WCOP to WCOP-FM, to allow the former to broadcast more hours of country music on the weekends.

-The station went through a number of format changes (and later callsign changes), including beautiful music in the late 60s until 1973, oldies (as "Total Gold 101, WCOP-FM") from 1973 to 1974), country from 1974 to 1976, album oriented rock (as WTTK, "TK101") from 1976 to 1978, beautiful music (as WHUE-FM) from 1979 to 1985, and top 40 (as WKKT, "The Cat") for a few months in 1985).
+WCOP-FM went through a number of format and callsign changes, including beautiful music in the late 1960s until 1973, oldies (as "Total Gold 101, WCOP-FM") from 1973 to 1974, country from 1974 to October 1976, "progressive country" (as WTTK, "TK101") from October 1976 to December 1978, beautiful music (as WHUE-FM) from January 1979 to January 1985, and top 40 (as WKKT, "The Cat") for a few months, beginning in February 1985.
 In December 1984, while still a beautiful music station, WHUE-FM sought and received the WCOZ call letters formerly on 94.5; the call sign was only used for two weeks prior to becoming WKKT.

-100.7 FM adopted its current format and callsign, WZLX, in mid-October 1985.
+The station adopted its current format and callsign, WZLX, in mid-October 1985.
 Station owners First Media Corporation hired Gary Guthrie as the architect of its classic hits format, a format aimed at people who experienced adolescence in either the 1960s and 1970s and enjoyed the music of those eras, but did not care for the then-current heavy metal or top 40 'hot hits' of the 1980s.
 These were people whose mindset was getting too old for AOR and top 40, but were too young for or not interested in oldies.
 WZLX is considered one of the classic rock format's earliest success stories as reflected by the station's 19th to 2nd place climb in the Adults 25-54 demographic in its first ratings period.

-In 1986, Guthrie spread his concept of the format to other radio stations he consulted and Bill Smith was hired to be the station's program director and morning personality.
+In 1986, Guthrie spread his concept of the format to other radio stations he consulted, and Bill Smith was hired to be the station's program director and morning personality.
 Guthrie would return in 1990 for an additional on-site stint to repair the station's ratings.

-A series of ownership changes made WZLX a part of Cook-Inlet Radio, then Infinity Broadcasting in late 1992.
+A series of ownership changes made WZLX a part of Cook Inlet Radio Partners, then Infinity Broadcasting in late 1992.
 Infinity was renamed CBS Radio in December 2005.

 In 1997, WZLX radio host George Taylor Morris created a media frenzy about the "Dark Side of the Rainbow" phenomenon, in which Pink Floyd's album The Dark Side of the Moon is said to synch up with the movie The Wizard of Oz.